lemlac/mulem/docs/reference.md

 #### Contextual Parameters

 Functions may require context variables by declaring them with `$name: type`.
 These are resolved from the calling scope rather than passed as arguments.

-Whenever you see `$` inside a function, think *"this comes from the surrounding context rather than a direct argument."*
+Whenever you see `$` inside a function, think *"this comes from the surrounding context rather than a direct argument."* They are declared like captured variables using `/`.
+You can think of it like a variadic capture that's based on the *context* at function call.

 ```
-addContext() =
-    $a: int
-    $b: int
+addContext() / $a: int / $b: int =
     $a + $b

 do:                         -- Issolate parameters to this scope